-As at June 30, 2022, the assessments of the income tax returns of the Company and its subsidiary are as follows:
+As at December 31, 2022, the assessments of the income tax returns of the Company and its subsidiary were as follows:

 The assessment of income tax returns The Company Assessed and approved up to 2020.
 Pei Jin International Co., Ltd. Assessed and approved up to 2020.